Dancing Crow Vineyards is the culmination of multiple generations of wine experience and the collective energies of the Cartlidge-Forni clan.

 Director of Authenticity

-Adam’s paternal great-grandfather, Charles Forni, was one of the early pioneers of the Napa Valley.
-A vineyard and winery owner (Napa Valley Cooperative Winery & Sunny St. Helena), Charles was also one of the four original founding members of the Napa Valley Vintners Association.
-Charles worked with his sons Carlo (Adam’s grandfather) and Alfred, accumulating over 500 acres of Napa Valley vineyards before selling to Christian Bros. in 1956.
+Adam’s paternal great-grandfather, Charles Forni, was one of the early Italian pioneers of the Napa Valley.
+A vineyard and winery owner (Napa Valley Cooperative Winery & Sunny St. Helena), Charles was one of the four original founding members of the Napa Valley Vintners Association.
+Charles worked the land with his sons Carlo (Adam’s grandfather) and Alfred, at one point accumulating over 500 acres of Napa Valley vineyards before selling to Christian Bros. in 1956.
 Adam’s father, Michael, continued the family tradition becoming both partner and winemaker at Cassayre-Forni Cellars in Rutherford, where Adam spent his formative years climbing wind machines and helping out on the bottling line.

 Adam’s education led him down another path, as he graduated from Sonoma State University with a degree in psychology and then continued on to obtain a Doctorate degree in Clinical Psychology from John F. Kennedy University in 2007.
 After five years as a Forensic Psychologist, Dancing Crow Vineyards became a tangible reality and Adam heeded the inevitable call of dirt and vines, joining his stepfather, Tony Cartlidge, as part of the formidable Dancing Crow ownership and sales team, along with his brother Stefan.